Marstrand type slicing statements in $\mathbb{Z}^{2}\subset \mathbb{R}^{2}$ are false for the counting dimension: Slicing results with the counting dimension.

 Now we prove \cref{thm:strongerslicing2}.

-\begin{proof}[Proof of \cref{thm:strongerslicing2}] Without loss of generaility, consider a cone with the vertex at the origin, and pointing up, symmetric about the y axis, and with total angle $\theta$.
-We parametrize the angles within the cone by the coordinate $u$ and the the coordinate along the projecting line by the coordinate $v$.
+\begin{proof}[Proof of \cref{thm:strongerslicing2}] Without loss of generality, consider a cone with the vertex at the origin, and pointing up, symmetric about the y axis, and with total angle $\theta$.
+Call the left edge of the cone $l_1$, and the right edge of the cone $l_2$.
+Thus, the angles within the cone are parametrized by the coordinate $u\in (-\theta/2, \theta/2)$.
 Here, all the tubes within the cone have the coordinate $v=0$, and we have an interval of $u$ values of width $\theta$.